Dumbris/trunklucator/README.md

-## InteractiveLabeler
+## InteractiveLabeler (Work in progress)

-This repository is a prototype of component for interaction with user during active learning.
+This repository is a prototype of a component for interaction with the user during an active learning session.

-## WIP
+## Example of usage

 ```